Vinylwalk3r/crystal-notes/content/Docker Compose Codes/AIO Downloader Stack - Compose.md

 ### [Readarr](https://hotio.dev/containers/readarr/)

-Manages and searches for books and audiobooks to download.
+Manages and searches for books and comics to download.

 ```yaml
  readarr: